snowio/akeneo2-fredhopper-integration/README.md

 Run the following command to install the package
 ```
-composer install
+$ composer install
 ```

 ## Running the tests

-Explain how to run the automated tests for this system
+Run the following command after installing the package to run the tests

 ```
-vendor/bin/phpunit
+$ vendor/bin/phpunit
 ```

 ## Versioning